OArnaudSanchez/mini-loan-app/README.md

 ---

-## Features Not Fully Implemented

-Due to time constraints:
-- Authentication and authorization
-- Frontend validations and some components refactor
-- Swagger / OpenAPI documentation

----

-## Possible Improvements

-With additional time:
-- Replace EF Core InMemory with SQLite InMemory for more realistic integration tests
-- Add Swagger/OpenAPI documentation
-- Implement authentication and authorization
-- Improve frontend UX and error handling
-- Add pagination and filtering to loan listing

 ## Final Notes

 This project aims to demonstrate solid backend engineering practices, clean architecture principles, and pragmatic testing strategies suitable for real-world applications.